PG&E Corp. (PCG) Shares Plummet Below 1-Year High - News Heater

 PG&E Corp.
-(NYSE: PCG)’s stock price has plunge by -1.34relation to previous closing price of 17.92.
-Nevertheless, the company has seen a 6.70% surge in its stock price over the last five trading sessions.
+(NYSE: PCG)’s stock price has plunge by -0.75relation to previous closing price of 17.97.
+Nevertheless, the company has seen a 0.48% surge in its stock price over the last five trading sessions.
 InvestorPlace reported 2023-11-17 that PG&E (NYSE: PCG ) electricity customers in California, get ready for some major sticker shock.
 State regulators just approved a spending bill that will enable price hikes in your upcoming PG&E bills.

 Is It Worth Investing in PG&E Corp.
 (NYSE: PCG) Right Now?

 PG&E Corp.
-(NYSE: PCG) has a higher price-to-earnings ratio of 20.15x compared to its average ratio,, and the 36-month beta value for PCG is at 1.18.
+(NYSE: PCG) has a higher price-to-earnings ratio of 20.33x compared to its average ratio, and the 36-month beta value for PCG is at 1.18.
 Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 2 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023